5 Random-Walking Funds

 With time I have developed a methodology that works pretty well in selecting securities to trade.
 That methodology is not working for all instruments and that is fine with me.
 I am not a person that is satisfied with the status quo, however, and I am constantly looking for ways to improve my trading approach.

-In this article I have shown five CEFs that don't seem to conform to any financial logic and seem to move driven mostly by technicals and not fundamentals.
+In this article, I have shown five CEFs that don't seem to conform to any financial logic and seem to move driven mostly by technicals and not fundamentals.
 I want to and I am trying to understand those funds in order to further develop my methodology, but I don't seem to grasp what is driving them.
 I would really appreciate it if any of my readers could help me decipher those CEFs.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.